DPassarelli/procmonest/README.md

 #### `start` returns {Promise}

-This spawns the child process and resolves once the specified pattern is matched in the child process's `stdout`.
-The promise will be rejected if an error is thrown in the meantime.
+This spawns the child process, and resolves once the specified pattern is matched in the child process's `stdout`.
+The promise will be rejected for any of the following reasons:

+1. The process exits before the pattern is matched.
+If this is the case, then the returned `Error` object will have a property called `exitCode` that equals the exit code of the child process.
+2. The log file cannot be written to.

 #### `stop` returns {Promise}

-This method calls [tree-kill](https://www.npmjs.com/package/tree-kill) on the child process.
-On MS Windows, this will forcefully terminate the process.
-On macOS and Linux, it will send a `SIGTERM` signal.
+This method calls [tree-kill](https://www.npmjs.com/package/tree-kill) on the child process, and resolves once that is complete.
 The promise will be rejected if the child process is not running.

 ## Safety features